Academy FAQs

 Do we get to keep their costume(s) from the Spring Show or the Nutcracker?

 We are lucky to have a very large collection of costumes (several thousand) that have been purchased and made over the years.
 Our show fees cover a team of seamstresses to customize costumes for each show’s theme and to properly fit your dancer.
-Costumes are them cleaned, mended, and stored in our costume warehouse until their next use.
+Costumes are then cleaned, mended, and stored in our costume warehouse until their next use.
 For the Nutcracker, dancers are fit into the elaborate costumes owned by the Eugene Ballet Company, by the same seamstress that dresses the professional dancers!

 Where does my dancer check in for class?